 - The inability of the uterine lining to respond to the proper levels of progesterone and estradiol.

-These defects could happen due to:
+These defects or menstrual disorders could happen due to:

 - Break down of the corpus luteum